• Skip to primary navigation

-Valentine’s Day is coming up quick and if you’re struggling with gift ideas, I’ve got you covered!
+Valentine’s Day is coming up quickly and if you’re struggling with gift ideas, I’ve got you covered!
 This delicate rose petal body scrub makes a beautiful love token your Valentine is sure to love because hey, it’s made with love, isn’t it?
 To me, a homemade gift speaks louder than words and is so much better than just buying a gift at the store in my opinion.

 How to Make Rose Petal Body Scrub

 There’s a few versions of this scrub floating around the internet; one that uses fresh rose petals, and one that uses dried.
 I recommend going with the dried rose petal version mainly because they’re a bit more likely to keep their color and they tend to have a stronger scent.
 Using fresh rose petals is really nice and all, but you’ll find that they lose color pretty quickly and end up looking like soggy little pieces of paper.
-Not very romantic unfortunately, but it was a nice thought.
+Not very romantic, unfortunately, but it was a nice thought.

 Also, using fresh rose petals may allow mold to grow in the finished product so keep that in mind if you decide to use them.